 - Provides direct support services to ensure that the client is aware of and able to access Flatirons Recovery and other community resources.

-- Conducts assessments or screenings with clients to evaluate the nature of their presenting problems in order to determine their needs and develop appropriate treatment plan goals that can be addressed through the role of case manager.
+- Conducts assessments or screenings with clients to evaluate the needs and treatment plan goals that can be addressed through the role of case manager.

-- May have responsibility for intake documentation.
-Prepares progress notes, event notifications and other documentation regarding clients in accordance with regulatory requirements and company policies and procedures.
+- Prompt documentation of each interaction with the client in accordance with regulatory requirements and company policies and procedures.

 - Facilitates coordination of care to include case review, therapeutic interventions, and client progress in treatment.

-- Protect client rights at all times, to ensure that treatment promotes client dignity, independence, individuality, strengths, privacy, and choice.
+- Provide treatment that promotes client dignity, independance, individuality, strengths, privacy and choice.

-- Recognize obvious symptoms of a mental disorder, personality disorder, or substance use disorder.
+- Recognize obvious symptoms of mental disorder, personality disorder or substance abuse.